sp4ce-cowboy/DES/README.md

 This project was completed as part of the course requirement for [CS2030](https://nusmods.com/courses/CS2030/programming-methodology-ii).
 My first experience with proper OOP.
 As per the course specifications, the process of iterating until this final deliverable would have taken about 10KLoC, including the final deliverable which is around 2KLoC.

-Every single line of code shown here was typed in Vim.
+Every single line of Java code here was written using Vim.

 In promoting effect-free programming and immutability, an immutable delegation of `ArrayList` called `ImList` is used throughout the codebase.